Jens Meiert

 Compared to What?

-… is probably one of the most important questions there is.
-“Compared to what?” is the question that should be answered everytime it is about data, be it presented in graphs, in newspapers, on websites, or when just talked about.
-Yet it is rarely answered, rarely asked, and people end up knowing less or even wrong information.
+…is probably one of the most important questions there is.
+“Compared to what?” is the question that should be answered every time it is about data, be it through charts, in newspapers, on websites, or in conversations.
+Yet it is rarely asked, rarely answered, and people end up with less or even false information.

-The first time I heard about “compared to what?” was when reading Tufte who writes about it in context of information design, and ever since I am reminded of it when reading news; I finally felt the necessity to write about the idea when coming across Cory Doctorow’s article on rare events that kind of reveals a misconception as people probably aren’t that bad in understanding rare incidents, they rather don’t get an answer to above’s question, and they don’t ask either, “compared to what?”
+The first time I heard about “compared to what?” was when reading Tufte who writes about it in the context of information design.
+Ever since I am reminded of it when reading news.
+I wanted to write about it when coming across Cory Doctorow’s article on rare events—it may be based on a misconception as people probably aren’t that bad in understanding rare incidents, but don’t usually get an answer to the question: “Compared to what?”

 “Compared to What?” in Action